casouri/collab-mode/src/README.md

 that avoids them.

-IP2 says sequentially transforming an operation A against another operation B and its inverse I(B) should end up giving you o back.
+IP2 says sequentially transforming an operation A against another operation B and its inverse I(B) should end up giving you A back.
 This sounds trivially satisfiable but isn’t.
 An example: let A = del(0, abc), B = del(0, abc).
 With a normal transform function, you’ll end up with del(0, "").
-To avoid IP2, you just need to make sure you never transform ops sequentially against an op and then its inverse (harder than you think).
+To avoid IP2, you just need to make sure you never transform ops sequentially against an op and then its inverse (harder than you think, because of de-coupled inverse pairs).

 The other property, IP3 is a bit more complicated.
 In essence, it says the transformed inverse of an op should be equal to the inverse of the